ptabordab/automated-penetration-platform/docs/nmap/how_to_install_nmap_on_ubuntu.md

-# How to install nmap in ubuntu
+# How to install nmap on Ubuntu

 To install Nmap on Ubuntu, you can use the package manager apt.
 Open a terminal and run the following commands: